Heat and Dryness in the Large Intestine

 Since Yang in nature represents activity it logically represents function in human physiology.
 Since Yin in nature represents stillness it represents structure.
 Thus Yin represents the material aspect of the human body – bone, marrow, flesh, blood and body fluids, while Yang is the force that makes all this matter come to live.

-Living for a prolonged period of time in hot and/or dry environment may also lead to “heat and dryness in the large intestine”.
+Living for a prolonged period of time in hot and/or dry environment can also lead to “heat and dryness in the Large Intestine”.